The project is an excerpt from ‘Stitch at Home’ from Mandy Shaw.

 Prepare the patterns

-1. Enlarge all the sewing case patterns (Sewing_Case_Pattern.pdf) and cut out.
+1. Enlarge all the Cottage sewing case pattern and cut out.

 2. You will need to make the house pattern full size.
 To do so, take a piece of A4 (US letter) sheet of paper and fold in half widthways.
 Place the house pattern on the piece of folded paper as marked, and trace around it; cut and open out to reveal the full-size house pattern.